Madhumitamoi/Madhumitamoi/README.md

 ## About Me

-- 👋 I have a keen interest in the fields of coding, computer science, electronics, and research, and I am constantly seeking ways to expand my knowledge and skills in these domains.
+- 👋 I have a keen interest in coding, computer science, electronics, and research, and I am constantly seeking ways to expand my knowledge and skills in these domains.
-- 👀  At present, I am actively engaged in learning DSA (Data Structures and Algorithms) as well as web development, with the goal of becoming proficient in these areas.
+- 👀  At present, I am actively learning DSA (Data Structures and Algorithms) and web development, aiming to become proficient in these areas.
 - 🌱 I have an unwavering passion for System design, driven by a desire to push the boundaries of what is possible in this exciting field.
-I am deeply passionate about the intricacies of designing and building complex systems that can perform a multitude of tasks with ease and efficiency.
+I am deeply passionate about the intricacies of designing and building complex systems that can perform many tasks with ease and efficiency.
 - 💞️ I am open to working with others who share my passion for innovation and creativity.